MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 For more information about application security groups and how to assign these to virtual machines, see [Azure application security groups overview | Microsoft Learn](/azure/virtual-network/application-security-groups).

 > [!NOTE]
-> If you are using load balancers, using IP address of the load balancer in the NSGs is required as ASGs cannot scope a load balancer.
+> If you are using load balancers, using IP address of the load balancer in the network security groups is required as application security groups cannot scope a load balancer.

 ## Step 5.
 Secure traffic and resources within the virtual network